cedar-framework/cedar/README.md

 4. `make` to compile (or `make -j4` to compile with 4 threads)
 5. `make install`

+## Python Bindings

+[Pybind11]() is used to interface with Python.
+To build:

+1. `git submodule update --init` to retreive pybind11
+2. `python setup.py build` to build Cedar

 ## CMAKE Options

 | CMAKE Option           | Description            |